CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ##### The billing project

-The project used to bill expenses is the one set through the `billing_project` parameter, which is mandatory.
+The project expenses are billed is the one set through the `billing_project` parameter, which is mandatory.

 Query charges apply to the billing project regardless of the project acting as source of data.